Clearing now open. Find out more.

 About me

 I am an artist with a strong interest in the complex threads that link social, political and ecological futures to visual and interdisciplinary contemporary art.
-My background in art & technology developed into critical investigations of science (STS) and has evolved alongside processes that draw on legacies of post/conceptual art, as well as an interest in social practice and collaborations with other artists, academics, architects and activists.
+My background in art & technology developed into critical investigations of science (STS) and has evolved alongside processes that draw on legacies of post/conceptual art, as well as an interest in social practice and collaborations with other artists, academics, scientists, curators, architects and activists.

-With academic expertise across practice research, I co-Direct CREAM, with Professor May Adadol Ingawanij (Cinematic Arts) from where we coordinate research strategy in Westminster School of Arts, in conjunction with leading artists, filmmakers, photographers, curators, musicians and fashion scholars.
+I co-Direct CREAM, with Professor May Adadol Ingawanij (Cinematic Arts) from where we coordinate research strategy in Westminster School of Arts, in conjunction with leading artists, filmmakers, photographers, curators, musicians and fashion scholars.
 Together with Prof Ingawanij, I led the REF2021, that saw CREAM being recognised as the UK leader (1st) in research Impact in Art & Design.

 Teaching